georgetmayorga/blog/_posts/2014-06-07-ssh-keys:-stop-the-terminal-github-password-prompt.markdown

 {% endhighlight %}
 </p>
 <p>
-You're pushing your files via 'https' which is the Github default.
-By changing this process to run using 'SSH Keys' you can stop the annoying prompt and speed up your workflow significantly.
-Also avoiding the awkward moments when someone you're working with has to look away from your screen so you can put in your password.
+You're pushing your files to Github via 'https' which is the Github default.
+By changing this process to run using 'SSH Keys' you can stop the annoying prompt and speed up your workflow.
+No one will have to look away from your sscreen as you type in your Github password again.
 </p>
 <p>
 Check out the link for step by step <a href="https://help.github.com/articles/generating-ssh-keys">instructions</a>.